-But, of course, I was back at the Splendido for dinner – once again on the restaurant terrace, but this time captivated by the darkening sky and the twinkling lights down by the harbour far below.
+But it was back to the Splendido for dinner – once again on the restaurant terrace, but this time captivated by the darkening sky and the twinkling lights down by the harbour far below.
 Now my dishes were of the grander sort.
 I have mentioned that the Splendido has a brilliant General Manager.
 It also has a brilliant Head Chef.
-Corrado Corti takes the very finest ingredients and produces really good, traditional food which is entirely appropriate to these luxurious surroundings.
-The proceedings are presided over by the talented Restaurant Manageress, Maina Macri (pictured, with your correspondent).
+Corrado Corti takes the very finest ingredients and produces superb, traditional food which is entirely appropriate to these luxurious surroundings.
+The proceedings in the evening are presided over with discreet charm by the Restaurant Manageress, Maina Macri (pictured, with your correspondent).

-Such memorable meals, in this magical setting, with the good food and the correct, attentive service (napkins were re-folded) of waiters like the charming Alessio – smart in their blue waistcoats or jackets – combined to produce the calming pleasure of harmony.
+Such memorable dishes, in this magical setting, with the correct, attentive service (napkins were re-folded) of waiters like the charming Alessio – smart in their blue waistcoats or jackets – combined to produce the calming pleasure of peaceful harmony.
 And to add to that harmony, there was the piano playing of Vladimoro Gatto.
 He has been tinkling the ivories here for over twenty years.
-You will be pleased to know that he has retained his love of bright and sparkling dinner jackets.
+You will be pleased to know that he retains his love of bright and sparkling dinner jackets.